bennyono/bennyono/README.md

 - 🌱 I’m currently working with ...
-C# ASP.NET API (MVC with Entity Framework 6), MS SQL
+C# WPF applications and ASP.NET API (MVC with Entity Framework 6), MS SQL server
 - I'm currently learning...
-Solidity, React.js (html/css, javascript), Python
+React.js (html/css, javascript), Python
 - 💞️ I’m looking to collaborate on ...Anything to learn and gain some experience!
+- I'm interested in learning...
+Solidity, google cloud
 - 📫 How to reach me ...

 <!---